CharlBest/nean-stack-starter/BEST_PRACTICES.md

 * Button type should always be set to button or submit
 * mat-icon-button should always contain a tooltop and aria-label
 * Use this regex ]="[a-zA-Z$]*\((\$event)?\)" in VSCode to test templates to see if methods are being used to evaluate values
+* Check that the viewModel from req.body is not accessing inner objects that might be undefined and throw an exception

 ### Testing
 * Responsiveness by resizing window